darv86/bookmark2toolbar/README.md

 (3) Add and save your favorite URL address;

 (4) The yellow star icon will be replaced with the favicon of the added site;
 (5) The next click on the icon will open your favorite site in a new tab.

+*** A Chrome version of this extension is also available.
+Simply change the branch of this repository to "chrome-v3" and download the extension. ***

 Enjoy it ;)